 Who Is Rosie O'Donnell?

-Born in 1962 in Commack, New York, Rosie O'Donnell began her career as a stand-up comedian before moving to television.
+Rosie O'Donnell began her career as a stand-up comedian before moving to television.
 After her role in the 1992 film A League of Their Own, O'Donnell went on to further success on the small screen, notably with her own daytime talk show and later as co-host of The View.
 An outspoken LGBT activist, O'Donnell has found herself in tabloid headlines for her multiple marriages and personal issues.

 Actress, comic, talk show host and author Rosie O'Donnell was born Roseann O'Donnell on March 21, 1962, in Commack, New York.
-The middle of five children, she is the daughter of Roseann and Edward O'Donnell, a homemaker and an electrical engineer, respectively.
+The third of five children, she is the daughter of Roseann and Edward O'Donnell, a homemaker and an electrical engineer, respectively.

 Being part of a large family had its challenges.
 "We weren't poor—my father was an electrical engineer—but there were five children," O'Donnell later said.
 "The kids who went to school with us in Dix Hills [New York] would all get Camaros on their 16th birthdays.
 And at our house, we had a Plymouth Volare with an AM radio.
 All five of us kids had to use that car.
 We went to the flea market to buy clothes, not Macy's."

 Life got harder when Rosie was 10 years old; her mother died of cancer, and her father took the loss particularly hard.
 Becoming emotionally distanced from the rest of the family, O'Donnell's father coped by removing most of his wife's belongings from the family home.
 One of the few reminders of their mother that escaped their father's touch was an old record collection.
 O'Donnell and her siblings often sought comfort by listening to their mother's albums—particularly the Barbra Streisand records.